Skip to content

 Change in fortunes in underwriting performance

-The year 2022 marked a big turnaround in underwriting performance for Aspen Insurance Holdings’s Lloyd’s operation Aspen Managing Agency and its sole syndicate, 4711.
-Having reported a combined ratio of 117.4% in 2021, the highest that year at managing agent level, Aspen Managing Agency produced the second-lowest ratio of 75.4% for 2022 in the sample.
+The year marked a big turnaround in underwriting performance for Aspen Insurance Holdings’s Lloyd’s operation Aspen Managing Agency and its sole syndicate, 4711.
+Having reported a combined ratio of 117.4%, the highest that year at managing agent level, Aspen Managing Agency produced the second-lowest ratio of 75.4%.

 Largest rises, falls Lloyd`s premiums by managing agent groups

 As with Probitas, Syndicate 4711’s underwriting result benefited from a loss portfolio transfer transaction with a subsidiary of Enstar, this time for the 2019 and prior accident years.
-And after boosting reserves by $41 million in 2021 because of uncertainty around its financial and professional lines business, the syndicate was able to release $28 million in 2022 because of reducing uncertainty in that business.
+And after boosting reserves by $41 million because of uncertainty around its financial and professional lines business, the syndicate was able to release $28 million because of reducing uncertainty in that business.

 The company also saw another big increase in premium following a further transfer of business from sister company Aspen Insurance UK, making Aspen Managing Agency the second-fastest growing managing agency in 2022.